ginnypx1/Guess-My-Number/README.md

   - tkguess.py plays Guess My Number in a Tkinter widget
   - djguess contains a Django version of Guess My Number for the web
   - flask_guess contains a Flask version of Guess My Number for the web
+  - GuessMyNumber.xcodeproj is an iPhone app version of Guess My Number

 Check out this project at: http://ginnypx1.gitbub.io/Guess-My-Number